Skip to main content

 The bottom line

-GPQA remains an important benchmark for evaluating deep scientific knowledge.
-It's the standard reference for "can this model reason at a PhD level?"
+GPQA remains the standard reference for "can this model reason at a PhD level?"
 For finer distinctions between frontier models, pair it with SuperGPQA and HLE.

 Data from BenchLM.ai.
 Last updated March 2026.